Skip to main content

 The Human Touch WholeBody 7.1 foregoes traditional tracks and rollers in favor of a 3D FlexGlide orbital massage.
 The brand claims its massagers offer a smoother application of pressure without the pinching or friction that other chairs have.

 With five auto-massage programs, it may offer fewer settings than some other chairs.
 But the WholeBody’s BodyMap Pro system lets you target problem areas by touching buttons on a map of a human back on the remote.
-The attached ottoman acts as a foot and calf massager, with the calf massage meant to improve blood flow from the feet to the core and back.
+The attached ottoman serves as a foot and calf massager, designed to improve blood flow from the feet to the core and back.

 Pros